towardsautonomy/MuTorch/README.md

 # MuTorch: A lightweight Deep Learning framework with PyTorch-like API
 [**GitHub**](https://github.com/towardsautonomy/mutorch)

-MuTorch is a deep learning framework built for educational purposes and building a deep understanding of how neural networks work.
+MuTorch is a deep learning framework built for educational purposes and to build a deep understanding of how neural networks work.
 This is not intended to be efficient, but rather very simplistic.
-The goal is to build a framework that is easy to understand, modify, and learn from. **It does not use any external libraries, and is built from scratch using only Python lists and operators**.
+The goal is to create a framework that is easy to understand, modify, and learn from. **It does not use external libraries and is built from scratch using only Python lists and operators**.

 Some of the nomenclature used in this framework is inspired by PyTorch and are defined below: